readysettech/docs-old/docs/guides/deploy/production-notes.md

 This page provides recommendations for production deployments of ReadySet.

-These recommendations apply to both self-managed deployments of ReadySet Core, and ReadySet-managed deployments on ReadySet Cloud.
-However, on [ReadySet Cloud](deploy-readyset-cloud.md), ReadySet takes care of all hardware and infrastructure setup and management for you.

 ## Deployment patterns

 A ReadySet deployment sits between your application and database and contains the following core components: